 Solana is a decentralized proof-of-stake blockchain.
 It is best for the network and for those who uses it, that the total stake is divided among as many validators as possible.
 Keep this in mind while choosing a validator to delegate to.

-Gross Return of Interest is a percentage value that represents total return from Solana network to both validators and stakers.
+Gross Return on Delegation is a percentage value that represents total return from Solana network to both validators and stakers.
 It is calculated as follows:

-And stake_account_rewards and vote_account_rewards are the average reward per epoch based on last 3 epochs.
+And stake_accounts_rewards and vote_accounts_rewards are the average reward per epoch based on last 3 epochs.

 Stake pools are an alternative method of earning staking rewards.
 This program allows SOL holders to stake and earn rewards without managing stakes.
 Read more about the program on Solana website.